molydev/Array/README.md

 ```

 ### Where
-Return an array with all found occurence
+Return a new array with all found occurences

 #### Find
 Return the first found occurence wich evaluate to true